sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 | group_search |    |
 -------------|------
 description  | Search configuration for groups.
-See the [group search attributes](#group-search-attributes) for more information. required     | true type         | Map example      | {{< highlight shell >}}
+See the [group search attributes][21] for more information. required     | true type         | Map example      | {{< highlight shell >}}